mostafa2ahmedev/ITI-Examination-System/README.md

 4. **Score Calculation**: After answering, the system calculates the total score based on the correct answers.
 5. **Correct Answers**: The system then displays the correct answers for each question.

-## Requirements

-- **C#** (preferably version 7.0 or higher)
-- **.NET Framework** (compatible version)

-## Contributing

-If you'd like to contribute to the project, feel free to fork the repository and submit a pull request.
-Please ensure that your contributions align with the project's objectives.